 The CAMEL laboratory is located on the second floor of the Oriental Institute in Room 202, adjacent to the Research Archives.
-The office of the Director of CAMEL, Scott Branting, is located across the hall in Room 207.
+The office of the Director of CAMEL, Emily Hammer, is located across the hall in Room 207.

-The laboratory offers the use of nine Dell Optiplex computers equipped with
+The laboratory offers the use of six up-to-date computers equipped with the following software:

 - ERDAS Imagine GIS software

-- Microsoft Office XP Suite (including Word, Excel, Access, and Power Point)
+- Microsoft Office Suite (including Word, Excel, Access, and Power Point)

 - Adobe Creative Suite (including Photoshop, Acrobat, and Illustrator).